Sultan bin Abdulaziz: Controversy

 In 2002, families of the victims of the September 11 attacks in the United States sued Prince Sultan and other senior Saudi officials for their alleged contributions to al-Qaeda linked charities.
 The lawsuits were thrown out by a US federal judge due to insufficient evidence submitted.

 Personal life

 Prince Sultan mostly married women who had a tribal background.
 He had thirty-two children by his multiple wives.
-His eldest son Khalid bin Sultan, after Prince Sultan's death, was appointed deputy minister of defense and served in the post until 20 April 2013.
+His son Khalid bin Sultan, after Prince Sultan's death, was appointed deputy minister of defense and served in the post until 20 April 2013.
 Bandar bin Sultan was the former ambassador to the United States, the former secretary general of the national security council and the former head of the general intelligence directorate.
 Fahd bin Sultan is the governor of the Tabuk province.
 Salman bin Sultan, another son, is the former deputy defense minister.
 Faisal bin Sultan (born 1951) is the secretary general of Sultan bin Abdulaziz Al Saud Foundation.

 His other sons are Turki (1959–2012), Nayef (born 1979), Badr (born 1980), Saud, Ahmad (born 1983), Nawwaf, Abdullah, Mishaal (born 1988), Mansour, Fawwaz, Abdulmajid and Abdul Ilah.